Miki0035/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that switches the current user to the user
+sets the permission to the file